UntitledModGame/umg-mods/lootplot/PLANNING/design/Items_n_Slots.md

     Items in these slots can be purchased
 Dead slots:
     Items in these slots do not activate.
-    By default; shops/inventories have "Dead" slots.
+    By default; shops/inventories are "Dead" slots.